-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 1 semester hour in Fire Science.

 RESCUE COURSES

 Auto Extrication Awareness

 Objective: This is a hands-on course that will cover the fundamentals of vehicle extrication, use of basic and advanced tools, and extrication techniques, stabilization and accessing the patient.